So how do we raise our kids to take responsibility for their choices and their impact on the world?

 The bottom line is that kids will be responsible to the degree that we support them to be.
-Here are 15 everyday strategies guaranteed to increase your kids’ “response-ability” quotient, plus a list of age-appropriate responsibilities.
+Here are 15 everyday strategies guaranteed to increase your kids’ “response-ability” quotient.

 1. Raise your child with the expectation that we always clean up our own messes.

 Begin by helping your child, until she learns it.
 She'll learn it faster if you can be cheerful and kind about it and remember not to worry about spilled milk.
 Encourage her to help by handing her a sponge as you pick one up yourself, even when it's easier to do it yourself.
 (And it’s almost always easier to do it yourself.)
 As long as you aren't judgmental about it--so she isn't defensive--she'll want to help clean up and make things better.

 So when your toddler spills her milk, say "Oops, milk spilled.
 That's ok.
 We can clean it up," as you hand her a paper towel and pick one up yourself.
 When your preschooler leaves her shoes scattered in your path, hand them to her and ask her to put them away, saying kindly "We always clean up our own stuff."

 You will have to do this, in one form or another, until they leave your home.
 But if your approach is positive and light-hearted, your child won't get defensive and whine that you should do the cleanup.
 And when kids hear the constant friendly expectation that "We always clean up our own messes...Don't worry, I'll help....Here's the paper towels for you; I'll get the sponge..." they become both easier to live with and better citizens of the world.

 2. Kids need an opportunity to contribute to the common good.